doingodswork/deflix-stremio/README.md

   - 2160p 10bit
 - Configurable via the ⚙ button in Stremio

-Other *upcoming* features: Support for TV shows, more sources, grouping by bitrate, more custom options (language filter, show *all single torrents* instead of grouped by quality) and more
+Other *upcoming* features: Support for more sources, grouping by bitrate, more custom options (language filter, show *all single torrents* instead of grouped by quality) and more

 Install
 -------